trentsikute/globalchurch-schema/docs/Church.md

     required: true
   gers_id:
     name: gers_id
-    description: ID from the Government/Ecclesiastical Registry System (if available).
+    description: Government/Ecclesiastical Registry System identifier.
+    comments:
+    - 'External registry identifier used for cross-referencing with official listings.

+      May not exist for all churches.

+      '
+    examples:
+    - value: GERS-CA-00012345
+      description: Sample registry ID.
     in_subset:
     - overture
     - public